sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 # description

 This code reads in the raw data and writes out cleaned data files.
 The raw data is not in the github repo, but all of the cleaned data files are saved to the data subfolder.
+A Two Treatment version was saved on 7/21/2025 so all histograms were done with only the data being used for analysis in this manuscript.

 # Set basic info for all code